PNW kids, do you remember when you learned all the different types of PNW salmon using your fingers as a guide?

 Salmon come in various species with their own unique textures, flavors, and stories.
 Premier Catch sells only the highest quality Wild Caught King and Sockeye Salmon from the waters of Southeast Alaska.

 King Salmon aka Chinook, is the fattiest of all the salmon species.
 It contains more omega-3's and has a lighter color and is thicker in size than Sockeye.
 Our King Salmon is caught in the Winter and the Summer in Southeast Alaska.
-Our specific boats are catching these beauties on their way toward the Taku River.
+Our boats are catching these beauties on their way toward the Taku River.

-Sockeye Salmon is leaner than King, making it slightly thinner in size, and slightly lower fat content.
-However, Sockeye is the most beautiful of them all.
+Sockeye Salmon is leaner than king, making it slightly thinner in size, and slightly lower fat content.
+However, sockeye is the most beautiful of them all.
 Sockeye is known for its deep red color that remains even when cooked.
 Sockeye eat more shrimp and krill than the other types of salmon, which contain more carotenoids (the same nutrient that makes carrots orange) making their flesh that deeper red color.
-Our Sockeye is also caught in the waters of Southeast Alaska.
+Our sockeye is also caught in the waters of Southeast Alaska.